AndromedaIsComingg/DevOps-Projects-Darey.io/Continuous Integration with Jenkins/README.md

 ## Configuring Jenkins to retrieve source codes from Github using Webhooks
-In this part, we willl configure a simple Jenkins job/project.
+In this part, we will configure a simple Jenkins job/project.
 This job will be triggered by GitHub Webhook and will execute a `build` task to retrieve codes from Github and store it locally on Jenkins Server.

 ##### Enable Webhook
 This is done in the GitHub Repository Settings